oleksandrstriuk/the-ethical-hacker-s-field-journal/Network Scanning and Enumeration/enumeration.md

 ## Enumeration

-Enumeration is a crucial phase in the ethical hacking process.
+A crucial phase in the ethical hacking process.
 It involves gathering information about a target network to identify potential vulnerabilities and targets for further exploitation.

 ### Basic Concepts